lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 0) Import Parameters
 ====================

-Often there will be standard parameters that a user would like to use as a starting spot for analysing a type of data.
+Often there will be standard parameters that a user would like to start from for analysing a type of data.
 Importing parameters gives the user a way to load those parameters.

 The parameters used for this tutorial can be loaded by running this section and selecting the file *Examples_To_Run\\1a_Point_Array_No_Noise\\Tutorial_1_Final_Parameters.csv*